Valizqzam/GravityBall/README.md

 # GravityBall

-Gravity Ball is a THREE.js project done in Graphics class at LHU
+Gravity Ball is a THREE.js final project done for Graphics class at LHU